SportsNet Pittsburgh: High school & youth sports

-West Virginia Secondary School Activities Commission high school football, baseball, softball, and boys' and girls' basketball championship games, as well as occasional broadcasts of regular-season WVSSAC football contests, are carried by AT&T SportsNet Pittsburgh.
+West Virginia Secondary School Activities Commission high school football, baseball, softball, and boys' and girls' basketball championship games, as well as occasional broadcasts of regular-season WVSSAC football contests, are carried by SportsNet Pittsburgh.

 The network is the regional home of the annual PONY League World Series, which is held locally in Washington County, Pennsylvania.
 Former Pirates' play-by-play announcer Lanny Frattare calls most games.

+SportsNet also provides extensive coverage of Pittsburgh-area high school athletics.
+Notable events broadcast by the network include the Pittsburgh City League boys’ and girls’ basketball championships, the Penguins Cup, and the Serra Catholic Baseball Invitational.
+The network also provides coverage of Western Pennsylvania Interscholastic Athletic League (WPIAL) boys' and girls' regular season basketball.

-Until 2019, Western Pennsylvania Interscholastic Athletic League regular season, playoff, and championship football games were a network staple.
-WPCW-TV took over the rights to all 6 championship games in 2018, and the rights to additional playoff and regular season games in 2019.
+Until 2019, WPIAL regular season, playoff, and championship football games were a network staple.
+WPCW took over the rights to all 6 championship games in 2018, and the rights to additional playoff and regular season games in 2019.

 Studio Programming

-The network provides live pre- and postgame coverage of all Penguins and Pirates games it airs.
-Usually, these shows last between 30 minutes to an hour and are produced from the network’s studios for away games and on-location (PPG Paints Arena or PNC Park) for home games.
-However, the network does not provide this coverage for playoff games (other than the first round of the NHL Stanley Cup Playoffs) or regular season games aired nationally, making the station one of few regional sports networks in the country whose team studio coverage is limited to only the games it produces.
+The network provides live pre- and postgame coverage for all Penguins and Pirates games, including games aired on other networks.
+With the sale of the network to Fenway Sports Group, pre- and postgame coverage has been expanded from 30 minutes to an hour before and after each game, as of October 2023.

-Since 2021, AT&T SportsNet has served as the local affiliate of VSIN's Follow The Money, a 3-hour sports betting program that airs weekdays from noon-3pm.
-Previously, the network aired simulcasts of Audience Network's The Rich Eisen Show and The Dan Patrick Show in this time slot.
+Since 2021, SportsNet has served as the local affiliate of VSIN's Follow The Money, a 3-hour sports betting program that airs weekdays from 7-10am.
+Additional content from VSIN was added in the fall of 2023, including The Lombardi Line and betting-oriented NFL and college football gameday programming.
+Previously, the network aired simulcasts of Audience Network's The Rich Eisen Show and The Dan Patrick Show in similar time slots.

 Throughout the previous 2 decades, locally-produced studio programming has been drastically reduced from nightly programs to pre- and postgame coverage only.
-Savran on SportsBeat, Pittsburgh Sports Tonight, and live Steelers coverage are just some of the local studio shows that were cancelled during the network’s ownership under Liberty Media in the late 2000s.
-Nationally-distributed Fox Sports studio shows also aired in both live and tape-delay until they were moved to Fox Sports 1 upon its 2013 launch.
+Savran on SportsBeat, Pittsburgh Sports Tonight, and live Steelers coverage are just some of the local studio shows that were cancelled during the network's ownership under Liberty Media in the late 2000s.
+Nationally distributed Fox Sports studio shows also aired in both live and tape-delay until they were moved to Fox Sports 1 upon its 2013 launch.